 Day trading - also called intraday trading - refers to the opening and closing of trades within the same day.

-This style of online trading is very popular among new traders, as it is often portrayed as a quick, easy, and exciting way to generate an income.
+This style of trading is very popular among beginners, as it is often portrayed as a quick, easy, and exciting way to make money.

-Practically however, day trading is the most difficult form of trading, and those who try it typically fail.
+Practically however, day trading is the most challenging form of trading, and those who try it typically fail.

 It also doesn't help that the vast majority of trading "educators" out there are not profitable traders, but savvy marketers pretending to be one.